data-liberation-project/epa-rmp-viewer/README.md

 #### Tweak the conversion process

-There are two ways to alter the conversion process:
+There are two main ways to alter the conversion process:

-- Modify the converter script, [`scripts/00-extract-json.py`](scripts/00-extract-json.py)
+- Modify the files in [`scripts/`](scripts/).
 - Edit [`data/manual/tablemap.json`](data/manual/tablemap.json), which specifies the relationships between the tables and how they should be extracted.
-The structure is (currently, hopefully not for long) undocumented, but is hopefully somewhat clear from what is already there.
+The structure is currently undocumented, but is hopefully somewhat clear from what is already there.

 #### Create JSON files for each submission

-Running `make data/converted` is the default command to generate the files.
-It's an alias to `python scripts/00-extract-json.py --overwrite`.
-Run `python scripts/00-extract-json.py --help` for more options.
+- Run `make submissions` to regenerate the submission JSON files.
+- Run `make facilities` to regenerate the facility-level and state-level files.
+- Run `make lookups` to regenerate the [shortcude-lookup file](viewer/public/data/lookups/lookups.json).

-### Submission viewer
+### Frontend

-Follow these instructions to modify the submission viewer.
+Follow these instructions to modify the Svelte application.

 #### Install the JavaScript requirements